ptrandev/adblockah/README.md

 ## 3. Filters

-Currently, adblocker only uses (SteveBlack's Adware and Malware List)[https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts].
+Currently, adblocker only uses [SteveBlack's Adware and Malware List](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts).
 More blacklists will be implemented as this project matures.

 ___